ssaurabh8778/pdfproject-server/README.md

 ## To run the server on local machine.

 Clone the repository to local directory.
-In the project directory, you can run:
+In the project directory & run following commands:

 ### `pip install -r requirements.txt`